wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    match
       A two (2) minute and thirty (30) second period of time in which an :term:`alliance` plays a FRC game.

-   NT
+   NetworkTables
-      NetworkTables, a way to communicate key / value pairs, of data, between programs.
+      A way to communicate key / value pairs, of data, between programs.

    RP
       Ranking Point, a way of ordering teams rewarding specific objectives in addition to winning the match.